Search results

 Bold BI Dashboards embedding in React with ASP.NET Core using Embedded SDK

-A GitHub link has been provided to get the sample application, which demonstrates the dashboard rendering in your Bold BI server and followed by steps to create a new embedding application in React with ASP.NET Core on your own.
+A GitHub link has been provided to get the sample application that demonstrates the rendering of the dashboard on your Bold BI server.
+This will be followed by steps to create a new embedding application in React with ASP.NET Core on your own.

-NOTE: The best way to get started would be reading the Getting Started section of the documentation to start using first.
-The Getting Started guide gives you enough information that you need to know before working on the sample.
+NOTE: The best way to get started would be by reading the Getting Started section of the documentation first.
+The Getting Started guide provides all the necessary information you need to know before working on the sample.

 Prerequisites